nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 <br />
 <br />

-# 2.1 - In-place restore a database from an array-based snapshot
+# 2.1 - In place, restore a database from an array-based snapshot

-In this activity, you will take a snapshot of a volume, that holds both the MDF and LDF for the `TPCC100` database.
-You will then delete a table and use the snapshot to revert the database back to the state prior to the table deletion.
+In this activity, you will take a snapshot of a volume that holds the MDF and LDF for the `TPCC100` database.
+You will then delete a table and use the snapshot to revert the database to the state before the table deletion.

 1. **Take a Volume Snapshot**
     - Open the FlashArray Web interface.
 And browse to **Storage**, **Volumes**.
 In the Volumes pane, click **Windows1Vol1**.

         <img src=../graphics/m2/2.1.1.png width="75%" height="75%" >

-    - Next, in the **Volume Snapshots** panel, click the **elipsis**.
+    - Next, in the **Volume Snapshots** panel, click the **ellipsis**.
 Then click **Create** to create a snapshot of the volume.
 Then click **Create** on the popup screen to create the snapshot.

         <img src=../graphics/m2/2.1.2.png width="75%" height="75%" >

     - Once complete, the snapshot will appear in the listing.
-The snapshot name includes the Volume name a dot and is suffixed with an auto-incrementing, unique integer.
+The snapshot name includes the Volume name, a dot, and suffixed with an auto-incrementing, unique integer.

         <img src=../graphics/m2/2.1.3.png width="75%" height="75%" >